tedunderwood/noveltmmeta/makemaster/readme.md

-make master
+makemaster
 ===========

 Code used to generate the master list of fiction metadata.
+The product of this work is stored at the top level of **noveltmmeta** as **masterficmetadata.tsv**; the sources and code are exposed here.

-In practice, the process began with three lists of fiction developed for previous projects:
+In practice, the process began with two lists of fiction developed for previous projects:

 pre1923hathifiction.csv
 -----------------------